John Ringham

-John Henry Ringham (10 February 1928 – 20 October 2008) was a British actor who appeared on both television and stage.
+John Henry Ringham (10 February 1928 – 20 October 2008) was an English actor who appeared on both television and stage.
 Among his roles was that of Norman Warrender in the 1980s sitcom Just Good Friends.

 Early life

 Ringham was born in Cheltenham, where his father was a travelling book salesman.
 He was educated at the Cheltenham Grammar School for Boys (now called Pate's Grammar School).
 As a teenager he was a member of a drama group run by a retired professional actor.
-He was then called up for National Service and served from 1946 until 1948 in Mandatory Palestine.
+He was then called up for national service and served from 1946 until 1948 in Mandatory Palestine.

-After leaving the army he spent four years as a member of a touring theatre company called The Compass Players based in Gloucestershire.
+After leaving the army Ringham spent four years as a member of a touring theatre company called The Compass Players based in Gloucestershire.